pdjr-signalk-plugins/range-monitor/README.md

 __Signal K path to monitor__
 The Signal K Node server path which should be monitored.
-There is no default value.
+An entry is required and there is no default value.
 Enter here the full Signal K path for the value which you would like to monitor, for example, `tanks.wasteWater.0.currentValue`.

 __Notification message__
 The text of the message which will be issued as part of any notification.
-Default is the empty string.
+Default is a simple message.
 Enter here the text of the message you would like to be issued when the monitored path value crosses one of the defined thresholds.
 If any of the following tokens are used they will be interpolated when the notification message is composed:

-_${vessel}_ will be replaced with Signal K's idea of the vessel name.
+_${path}_ is the value of the _Signal K path to montor_ field.

 _${test}_ will be replaced by one of "above", "below" or "between" dependant upon the threshold being crossed and the direction of crossing.